Using Formidable Forms and MapPress, it’s easy to map multiple locations and display form submissions as markers on a map.

 When a form is submitted, Formidable will create a post for the form, and MapPress will automatically create a map attached to that post.
 You can see the attached map in any post, by bringing up the MapPress map picker and looking for a map named ‘automatic’.

-We’d like to combine all of these individual maps into one ‘mashup’ map.
+We’d like to combine all of these individual maps into one big ‘mashup’ map.
 The mashup will combine all the markers into a single searchable and filterable map.
-Create a new post titled “Mashup Map”.
+Create a new post titled “Mashup Map” for this purpose.

-If you’re using the Gutenberg editor, add a MapPress Mashup block to the post, and select the “Map Locations” post type we created earlier, in the ‘query’ section of the mashup block settings:
+If you’re using the Gutenberg editor, add a MapPress Mashup block to the post. in the ‘query’ section of the mashup block settings, select the “locations” post type we created earlier :

 Now it’s time submit a test location to see if your hard work has paid off.
 Remember that your form submissions will not add a marker to the map immediately.
 First the site admin will receive an email and the post will need to be approved.

-As you approve the posts, check the Mashup Map post we created in step 5.
+As you approve the posts, check the Mashup Map post we created in step 6.
 You should see the new map markers (don’t forget to refresh the page in your browser).

 Using the MapPress settings, it’s easy to add filters by categories, tags, taxonomies, or post type.
 You can also make your maps look professional by adding map styles, custom markers, and thumbnails for featured images.
 See the MapPress Documentation for details!